sam8457/Chobits-Translation-Project/README.md

 ### How to Update:

 When future versions come out, download the most recent patch and use it on the ***original*** Japanese version via the instructions in the previous section, then run the new version.
-Saves are compatible between versions and with the original.
+In-game saves are compatible between versions and with the original.

 ### Common Issues:
 * Spelling mistakes and occasional missed textboxes are present.
 Missed textboxes just look like gibberish English.
 If you find one, feel free to submit a screenshot under the Issues tab.